Universal Operational Privacy in Distributed Quantum Sensing: Background

 with $\hat{L}_\mu$ denoting the symmetric logarithmic derivative with respect to $\phi_\mu$~\cite{c.w.helstrom,j.liu,m.g.a.paris}.
 As a result, the inequality

 holds for any weight vector $\bm{w}$.

-Privacy in distributed quantum sensing is intrinsically linked to rank-deficient {CFIM}s, which prevent the independent estimation of all local parameters~\cite{m.hassani,a.junior}.
-In this regime, the precision of estimating a global function $\bm{w}^{\rm T}\bm{\phi}${, quantified by a variance $\Delta^2(\bm{w}^{\rm T}\bm{\phi})$,} is bounded by the (quantum) Cram\'{e}r-Rao inequality
+{We define privacy operationally as the impossibility of inferring any individual parameter from the full classical data accessible to untrusted servers, quantified through the structure of the rank-deficient FIM~\cite{m.hassani,a.junior}.
+This can be justified as follows: if the FIM is supposed to be invertible, then it allows estimating arbitrary weighted function $\bm{w}^{\rm T}\bm{\phi}$, which includes individually estimating local parameters $\phi_1,\cdots,\phi_m$~\cite{footnote}.} In this regime, the precision of estimating a global function $\bm{w}^{\rm T}\bm{\phi}${, quantified by a variance $\Delta^2(\bm{w}^{\rm T}\bm{\phi})$,} is bounded by the (quantum) Cram\'{e}r-Rao inequality

 where the superscript ``$+$'' denoting the Moore-Penrose pseudoinverse~\cite{r.penrose}.
 These bounds reflect the fact that privacy arises precisely when certain parameter directions remain inaccessible to the servers' measurements.